Unveiling the Myth: Can a Homeowners Association Declare the Neighborhood as a Sovereign Nation to Escape Property Tax?

 In conclusion, while the idea of a homeowners association declaring their neighborhood a sovereign nation to escape property tax may be an interesting thought experiment, it’s not a practical or legal reality.
 Homeowners who are concerned about property taxes should instead focus on legal methods of reducing their tax burden, such as appealing their home’s assessed value or applying for tax exemptions.

-RANCH PINE FINISH TONER at House of Lumber Long Beach...
+QT.
+PINE FAMOWOOD at House of Lumber Long Beach...